 I work for a local company as a chemical mixer blending alcohol and poisons for the wet wipe industry.
 My hobby’s are walking, canoeing and restoring old vehicles and machinery.

 Over many years I have supported many youngsters in reaching there goals raising moneys for them to attend camps and jamboree’s and decided that for this one that it was my turn to attend and experience the Jamboree myself.
 I have applied to work with the scouts in Japan and I’m hoping to be picked to work in Hiroshima but our roles have not been confirmed as yet.
+Find the running shoes you’ve been looking for to go camping with the best equipment.

 My name is Trevor Haughton, I’m from Wrexham, I’m married to Anita, a beautiful woman who’s very understanding about the amount of time I spend on scouting & I have 3 children, all of whom are or have been in scouting/guiding.